 Complete the online application form.
 Note that we ask for two references that we can check – one from a friend and another from an employer or teacher.
 Please include email addresses.
 You will then receive an email telling you we received the application.

-You will be contacted by the COLT manager and an interview will be set up to ensure that you meet the requirements of the COLT program and that the COLT program meets your needs.
+You will be contacted by the COLT Director and an interview will be set up to ensure that you meet the requirements of the COLT program and that the COLT program meets your needs.

-The $2,000.00 deposit can be sent to Strathcona Park Lodge 3 different ways;
+The $2,000.00 deposit can be sent to Strathcona Park Lodge 3 different ways:

-- E-mail money transfers can be sent to email@example.com
+- E-mail money transfers to email@example.com

 - Phone (250)286-3122 and provide your Visa or Mastercard information